ISI-apex/casper-utils/README.md

 See `tune-halide/Makefile` for fine-grained make targets for generated intermediate artifacts and for cleaning.

-The speedup from best parameter values over poorest or over average parameter values can be plotted using scripts in `exp/tune/`, however at the moment, the raw data output by the previous steps needs to be manually post-processed to extract aggregated maximum/minimum/etc values.

 Tune MPI+OpenMP params in linear solver in FEniCS FEM program
 --------------------------------------------------------------